-CASINO is designed to work under Linux and related operating systems (which is the default on most serious computers).
-If you want to use Windows, then you need to install a Linux-like Cygwin environment and jump through some hoops – some advice is given in the FAQ.
-We don’t know anyone who uses Apple products for such things (cue howls of outrage from vast flocks of the world’s urban cool).
+CASINO was designed to run on machines running a Linux/Unix operating system and related operating systems (this in principle includes Macs, since Mac OSX is based on BSD Unix and has a functioning bash command line).
+If you want to use Windows, then you need to install a Linux-like Cygwin environment and jump through some hoops – some advice is given in the FAQ – or better still, install a Linux virtual machine using software such as Virtualbox.

 CASINO determines what kind of computer you are running on by looking at the value of the Unix environment variable

 CASINO_ARCH, which must be defined in your shell session.
 This tells CASINO to look into a particular file in a set of ‘arch’ files — permanently stored in the

 arch/data directory of the CASINO distribution — which contain instructions that the

 make shell command and various CASINO utilities can follow both for compiling the code and running calculations on the machine in question.

 The various ways of setting this up — both for currently supported architectures/machines and for new unsupported ones — are described below.

 The most convenient way to do this is to use the automatic utility — called ‘

 install‘ — which can help you to setup and compile CASINO on any given machine.
 It may be run by typing ‘